thanosDelatolas/thanosDelatolas/README.md

-## Hello!👋 I am Thanos
+## Hello!👋
+I am a PhD student at DTU Compute.
 I am working with videos 🎥 ✨